 - Get a head start during the summer on completing sections of the Common App, if you're using this mechanism for your college choices.
 It typically goes live August 1. - Check application requirements for schools on your list.
 Before the academic year even starts, become familiar with the Common Application and know whether schools on your list require a supplemental application, an audition tape or portfolio, or interview. - Check into college fairs and/or take advantage of visits scheduled at York.
 Before investing in a visit, you can obtain lots of helpful information about prospective colleges by visiting information sessions nearby or attending college fairs. - Finish testing: In the fall of senior year, if you still think you can improve your scores, retake the SAT, ACT or sign up to take SAT subject tests.
 The early fall test dates will give you time to apply early.
 Again, some colleges also ask for SAT subject tests.
-Be sure to check your college choice requirements.

-- Ask for recommendation letters: Early in the school year, ask two teachers who can offer different perspectives on your performance if they are willing to write a letter on your behalf.
+Be sure to check your college choice requirements. - Ask for recommendation letters: Early in the school year, ask two teachers who can offer different perspectives on your performance if they are willing to write a letter on your behalf.
 Choose teachers with whom you have a good relationship and who will effectively communicate your academic and personal qualities. - Apply: fill out each application carefully, and ask someone to look over your essays with a critical eye.
 Check that your colleges have received records and recs from your high school, and have your SAT or ACT scores officially sent in.
-A month from the date you submit your application, call the college and confirm that it is complete. - Follow the money: many colleges require Free Application for Federal Student Aid (FAFSA) and CSS/Financial Aid Profile forms to be turned in by February or earlier.
-The earlier the better. - Make the choice: Explore the colleges where you've been accepted.
+A month from the date you submit your application, call the college and confirm that it is complete. - Follow the money: many colleges require Free Application for Federal Student Aid (FAFSA) and/or CSS/Financial Aid Profile.
+These forms open on October 1st.
+To maximize your chances for state and federal grant money, submit your forms as early as possible.
+Data for the CSS profile is a superset of the FAFSA, so if your schools require the CSS, you may wish to fill it out first, then fill out the FAFSA. - Make the choice: Explore the colleges where you've been accepted.
 Visit their campuses again, talk with alumni, attend an accepted student reception or overnight.
 Then confidently make your college choice official by sending in your deposit.